What I've Learned from One Year of Photography Blogging

 Final thoughts on blogging and photography

 When I went searching for photography blogs, I had 2 main pet peeves.
 One, a lot of the blogs were run by educators not photographers so there's a huge missing component of what it's like to work with clients and how to find work.
-Two, most of the blogs I found were run and written by men.
+Two, most of the photography blogs I found were run and written by men (seriously, this list of 30 photography bloggers had 3 run by women).
 I'm totally grateful for the male photographers out there that have shared their experiences, I just wish a few more women would add their experiences to the collective narrative.
+I felt that it would be silly to lament on the sidelines about women not sharing their photography experiences while withholding each thing I learned and experienced.

 Blogging has been a challenge for me but I've learned a lot along the way and it has illuminated my gaps in knowledge.
 These days, I have a better sense of what questions I need to ask now.